Nythe, Eldene and Liden

 Nythe, Eldene and Liden is a civil parish in the eastern suburbs of the town of Swindon, England.
-In addition to the residential areas of Nythe (in the north), Eldene and Liden (southwest and southeast), the parish has the Dorcan industrial area.
+In addition to the residential areas of Nythe (in the north), Eldene and Liden (south-west and south-east), the parish has the Dorcan industrial area.

 History and governance

-The Ordnance Survey map of 1948 shows the area as farmland.
+The 1948 Ordnance Survey map shows the area as farmland.
 In the 1960s, as part of Swindon's eastward expansion, the entire area became a privately built housing estate.

 Following a Community Governance Review in 2013, Nythe obtained independence from Stratton St Margaret, becoming a parish in its own right with effect from 1 April 2015.
 After a further review in 2016, the parish was extended to include Eldene and Liden, which were previously unparished areas; from 1 April 2017 the name of the parish is Nythe, Eldene and Liden.
-The parish council has nine members, and its main responsibility is grounds maintenance, in particular in play areas.
+The parish council has nine councillors, and one of its principal responsibilities is grounds maintenance, particularly in play areas.

 Swindon Borough Council is the unitary authority for the area; Nythe and Dorcan fall within Covingham and Dorcan ward, while Eldene and Liden are part of Liden, Eldene and Park South ward.
 For Westminster elections, the parish is in the Swindon South constituency.